jncraton/halfdollar/readme.md

 This is somewhat similar to tools such as [cash](https://github.com/fabiospampinato/cash), but it sticks much closer to vanilla JavaScript.

 Like jQuery, the `$` function here acts as a factory for creating references to DOM nodes.
-Unlike jQuery, we directly return an `Array` of DOM elements.
-We override the behavior of getting properties on the `Array` as follows:

-1. Get the property directly if it exists on the `Array` (`length`, `map`, etc)
-2. Otherwise, if the `Array` has at least two elements, return a wrapper calling the property on each array item (`addEventListener`, etc)
-3. Otherwise, return that property of the first array element (`textContent`, etc)

-The methods that can be used on the elements returned by the factory function are the same methods that can be used with native `Element` objects.
-The functions will simply be applied to all elements in the collection.

 ## Examples

-VanillaJS
+Vanilla JavaScript

 ```js
 const buttons = document.querySelectorAll('button')